duburcqa/jiminy/README.md

 - **provide a fast yet physically accurate simulator for robotics research.**

 Jiminy is built around [Pinocchio](https://github.com/stack-of-tasks/pinocchio), an open-source fast and efficient kinematics and dynamics library.
 Jiminy thus uses minimal coordinates and Lagrangian dynamics to simulate an articulated system: this makes Jiminy as close as numerically possible to an analytical solution, without the risk of joint violation.
-Ground reaction is modeled as a spring-damper external force applied to the system for arbitrary collision geometries.
-Additionally, Jiminy provides a comprehensive API for computing dynamic quantities and their derivatives by exposing and extending Pinocchio API.

 - **build an efficient and flexible platform for machine learning in robotics.**

 Beside a strong focus on performance to answer machine learning's need for running computationally demanding distributed simulations, Jiminy offers convenience tools for learning via a dedicated learning-oriented Gym-Jiminy ([see below](#jiminy-learning)).
 It is fully compliant with `gym` standard API and provides an highly customizable wrapper to interface any robotics system with state-of-the-art learning frameworks.

-## key features
+## Key features

 ### General